xareelee/ObjCJSONLikeDescription/README.md

 Summary
 -------

-This aspect change the descriptions of some foundation objects to print correctly in ASL (Apple System Logger):
+This aspect changes the logs of some foundation objects in ASL (Apple System Logger):

- - Print unicodified string values.
+ - Print string values using Unicode in colletion objects.
  - Correct the indentation of collection objects for multiple levels.
  - Customizable indentation.
 Default is a tab.
  - Elements in collection objects are more JSON-like.